RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 > or soliciting purchases of, products, merchandise, goods or services."

 > Under standard First Amendment doctrine,
-> this definition can't be accepted at face value
+> this definition can't be accepted at face value---and in fact
-> ---and in fact many lower courts have held
+> many lower courts have held
 > that the First Amendment precludes right of publicity liability in many cases.
 > For instance, an unauthorized biography is certainly a "product"
 > and an item in "trade"